scality/Zenko/kubernetes/README.md

 Grafana Dashboards
 ---------------------

-[Grafana] is deployed as a dependency of the Zenko chart.
+[Grafana] is deployed as a part of the Zenko chart.
 To access its built-in web UI, you can expose its service through any method that your platform supports.
 For example, if your Kubernetes cluster has an ingress controller running, you can expose the service by creating an `Ingress` object.